22 Types of Frogs in Alabama

 1. Little Grass Frog

 The name accurately describes the size of these amphibians, which is quite tiny.
-They are available in a wide variety of hues, ranging from brown to red to gray and everything in between.
+They are available in various hues, ranging from brown to red to gray and everything in between.

 They also have a distinct dark stripe that runs from their nose down their sides.
 One can find this stripe anywhere on their body.

 Nevertheless, their diminutive stature is, without a doubt, the defining attribute of this species.
-People frequently misidentify this specie as the juvenile form of other species of frogs.
+People frequently misidentify this species as the juvenile form of other species of frogs.

 These types of frogs in Alabama favor grassy marshes and open places with similar terrain.
 It is also possible for them to call pine flatlands, cypress ponds, and savannas their home.